foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/signature/stark_curve.md

 ## `StarkCurveKeyPairImpl`

-The `StarkCurveKeyPairImpl` is an implementation of `KeyPair` with both the secret and private keys being of type `felt252`.
+Implementation of `KeyPair` for the STARK curve.

 ```rust
 struct KeyPair {